creinis/CodeCamp/15_Django4everybody/autos-project.md

 OK    Edit autos/admin.py to add the Auto and Make models to the Django administration interface.

-    Run the python manage.py check until you see no errors
+OK    Run the python manage.py check until you see no errors

-    Create a superuser so you can test the admin interface and log in to the application.
+OK    Create a superuser so you can test the admin interface and log in to the application.

-    Create the necessary template files in autos/templates/autos to support your views.
+OK    Create the necessary template files in autos/templates/autos to support your views.
 Note that the the second sub folder under templates is there to make sure that templates are not inadvertently shared across multiple applications within a Django project.

     Find the line in your base_bootstrap.html that looks like this: